Battle of Connor: Background

 Edward Bruce landed in Larne, in modern-day County Antrim, on 26 May 1315.
 In early June, Donall Ó Néill of Tyrone and some twelve fellow northern Kings and lords met Edward Bruce at Carrickfergus and swore fealty to him as King of Ireland.
 Edward held the town of Carrickfergus, but was unable to take the Castle.
 His army continued to spread south, through the Moyry Pass to take Dundalk.

 Prelude

 Outside the town of Dundalk, Bruce encountered an army led by John FitzThomas FitzGerald, 4th Lord of Offaly, his son-in-law Edmund Butler, Earl of Carrick and Maurice FitzGerald, 4th Baron Desmond.
 The Scottish pushed them back towards Dundalk and on 29 June lay waste to the town and its inhabitants.

 By 22 July Edmund Butler, the Justicier in Dublin, assembled an army from Munster and Leinster to join Richard Óg de Burgh, 2nd Earl of Ulster to fight Bruce.
-De Burgh refused to let the government troop into Ulster, fearing widespread damage to his land.
+De Burgh refused to let the government troops into Ulster, fearing widespread damage to his land.
 Bruce was able to exploit their dispute and defeat them separately.